Skip to content

 Fieldwork Experience

-Fieldwork is an opportunity for Occupational Therapy (OT) students to integrate occupational therapy theory and conceptual practice models with real client situations.
-Students are able to integrate occupational therapy language and skills that are acquired during the academic phase of the program into clinical practice in a structured and supervised environment.
-Students are also afforded the opportunity to practice and refine their interpersonal and communication skills with clients and colleagues, develop leadership skills, practice decision-making skills, problem-solve real client situations and participate in evidence-based practice.
-Fieldwork prepares students for entry-level practice as a generalist occupational therapy practitioner.
+Fieldwork is an opportunity for Occupational Therapy (OT) students to integrate theory and conceptual practice models in practice settings with individuals, groups and populations.
+You will be able to integrate OT knowledge, skills, and attitudes that are acquired during the didactic phase of the program into occupational therapy practice in a structured and supervised environment.
+Fieldwork prepares you for entry-level practice as a generalist occupational therapy practitioner.

 Level I Fieldwork